 The goal of this design project is to develop and construct a device to provide protection for the microdrive unit, an apparatus which is used in microdialysis experiments conducted on non-human primates.
 This would allow the experiments to be conducted without restraining the monkeys in a chair, providing them with a more comfortable and realistic experimental setting.
 Currently, there are no existing devices in the market specifically catered for this purpose.
 In accordance with the client's requirements, the team considered three design alternatives, and ultimately chose to pursue the Cushion and Shell design.
-In the future, the team seeks to address the potential problems identified and to continue to work on and develop the proposed solution.
+Based on the design, the team began construction of an aluminum casing with a form-fitted foam interior to surround the microdrive unit.
+In the future, the team seeks to further modify and improve on the device, and then submit it for approval for preliminary testing on monkeys.